 A Brief History of Databases

 Data storage and data processing is one of the “killer apps” of human civilization.
-Verbal language gave us the ability to successfully compete in the wild, but it was only when we developed data storage – eg, written language – that each generation was able to build on the lessons of preceding generations.
+Verbal language gave us the ability to successfully compete in the wild, but it was only when we developed data storage – e.g., written language – that each generation was able to build on the lessons of preceding generations.

 The earliest written records - dating back almost 10,000 years - are agricultural accounting records.
-These cuneiform records, recorded on clay tablets, are genuinely analogous to the databases that support modern accounting systems such as Xero.
+These cuneiform records, recorded on clay tablets, are genuinely analogous to the databases that support modern accounting systems.

 Cuneiform tablet circa 3000BC